astropy/astropy/docs/known_issues.rst

     u'jyear_str', u'iso', u'isot', u'yday', u'byear_str']

-This problem can occur when there is a version mismatch between the compiled ERFA library (included as part of Astropy in most distributions), and the version of the Astropy Python source.
+This problem can occur when there is a version mismatch between the compiled ERFA library (included as part of `astropy` in most distributions), and the version of the `astropy` Python source.

 This can be from a number of causes.
-The most likely is that when installing the new Astropy version, your previous Astropy version was not fully uninstalled first, resulting in a mishmash of versions.
-Your best bet is to fully remove Astropy from its installation path and reinstall from scratch using your preferred installation method.
+The most likely is that when installing the new `astropy` version, your previous `astropy` version was not fully uninstalled first, resulting in a mishmash of versions.
+Your best bet is to fully remove `astropy` from its installation path and reinstall from scratch using your preferred installation method.
 Removing the old version may be achieved by removing the entire ``astropy/`` directory from within the ``site-packages`` directory it is installed in.
 However, if in doubt, ask